ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/logging.rst

     With this option, some stats are also printed in the output regarding the average magnitudes for each type of H elements.

+**PRINTHELACCEPTSTATS**
+    This option prints out a file (HElsAcceptance) containing information about the nature of the H elements resulting in accepted and not accepted spawns.
+This includes the number of not accepted spawns vs accepted, and the average size of the H element involved in accepted and not accepted spawns.

 GraphMorph options
 ------------------